The secret mental health weapon

 A sense of purpose

 Most pet owners will agree that having a pet helps them to focus on something other than themselves.
 It gives you a sense of purpose and for those who suffer from depression, a pet offers structure.
 If you can’t get out of bed for yourself, you will have to get up for your pet.
 Pets need looking after and this gives us a responsibility over and above looking after ourselves.
 This structure and responsibility is a fantastic antidote to depression.
 Having a pet also gets you into the habit of getting out in the fresh air (if you have a dog) as dogs need to be walked.
-It’s very rewarding to see hoe appreciative your dog is when they get their walks – such a treat for them.
+It’s very rewarding to see how appreciative your dog is when they get their walks – such a treat for them.
+If you’re considering a pet for emotional support, it might be worth looking into Certapet’s psychiatric service dog.
+A psychiatric service dog (PSD) is a type of assistance animal that’s trained to perform specific tasks for individuals living with a mental illness.

 Even though a pet can’t engage in conversation, they make wonderful companions.
 Socks doesn’t live with me anymore because I became allergic to him (itchy red eyes, sneezing and asthma) but when I do spend the odd night with him I don’t feel lonely at all.
 Pets make great listeners!
 He is very affectionate and follows me from room to room.
 He has the loveliest nature.